Skip to main content

 Form

-The Form component provides a secure wrapper around HTML forms with built-in Laravel integration, including CSRF protection, HTTP method spoofing, and support for file uploads.
+The Form component provides a secure wrapper around HTML forms with built-in Laravel integration, including CSRF protection, HTTP method spoofing, support for file uploads and Eloquent model binding.

 Usage